Skip navigation

 This Publishing Masters, expressly designed to address skills gaps within the publishing industry, is the first in the UK to offer students a guaranteed placement with a global publisher and the opportunity to work with New Writing North on live writing development projects.

-Students are taught both by a team of expert academics, led by novelist and former Faber editor Richard T. Kelly and by New Writing North’s Will Mackie, and by specialists and staff from Hachette UK and New Writing North.
-In particular, students benefit by the week-to-week presence of senior-level Hachette UK staff as visiting instructors and mentors, which gives this Masters a uniqueness in the informed access it offers students to the cutting edge of the publishing industry.
+Students are taught both by a team of expert academics, led by novelist and former Faber and Penguin Random House editor Richard T. Kelly and by New Writing North’s Will Mackie, and by specialists and staff from Hachette UK and New Writing North.
+In particular, students benefit from the week-to-week presence of senior-level Hachette UK staff as visiting instructors and mentors, which gives this Masters a uniqueness in the informed access it offers students to the cutting edge of the publishing industry.

 The five Modules you will study on this course are: Introduction to Publishing, Manuscript to Market, People in Publishing, Publishing Placement, and Major Publishing Project.